socadk/design-practice-repository/artifact-templates/DPR-CRCCard.md

 ----------------------------------------------------------------------------
 <!--Alternate names or candidate names) can be listed as "Also known as " here.-->

+> *A CRC card describes logical design building blocks on an intermediate level of detail and refinement.*

 ### Motivation (Addressed Information Need)
-*How can logical design building blocks be described on an intermediate level of detail and refinement?*

 A notation that is well suited for *candidate* component modeling is the *CRC Card* format.
 CRC stands for Components, Responsibilities, Collaborations (CRC) here; you also find Classes or Candidates as the meaning of the first 'C'.
 CRC cards allow designers to strike a balance between being precise and being consumable; code interfaces often would be too detailed, boxes-and-arrows diagrams too abstract (depending on the modeling goals and information needs in a given context).